bkteh/support-foucusnimble.github.io/README.md

 While we can't promise to implement every feature request, we'll certainly consider all constructive and feasible suggestions.
 Your input can make a big difference!

 Remember, the more detailed and clear your feature request is, the better we can understand and evaluate it.
-Thanks for helping to make [Your App's Name] even better!
+Thanks for helping to make FocusNimble GPT even better!

 ## Submitting an Issue